-It’s good practice to split your beehives in spring to prevent swarming and also to disrupt the varroa mites breeding cycle.
-It’s spring in a few weeks in New Zealand , so its time to get splitting.
+It’s good practice to split your beehive in spring to prevent swarming and also to disrupt the varroa mites breeding cycle.

 - A strong colony in two full sized brood boxes, with about nine frames of brood.